-Additional financial incentives from the government are also available only if medical professionals use an EHR to document their compliance with value based care initiatives, such as data to support the Patient Centered Medical Home or PCHM model.
+Additional financial incentives from the government are also available only if medical professionals use an EHR to document their compliance with value-based care initiatives, such as data to support the Patient-Centered Medical Home or PCHM model.

 Cons of Electronic Health Records

-You can say that one con of adopting an EHR is that extreme diligence is required to shield sensitive data from cyber criminals and malicious hackers.
+You can say that one con of adopting an EHR is that your IT department will have to exercise extreme diligence to protect sensitive data from criminal hackers.

 What’s worse, the developers may no longer have the capability to upgrade their EHR in accordance with industry best practices and government regulations.
 It’s best to go with an EHR software provider with a proven track record and many years in the industry.

 Carefully Weigh the Pros and Cons of Electronic Health Records for Your Practice

 But dragging your heels about finally transitioning to a solid, well-tested version of an EHR that would clearly benefit patients and staff can wind up turning into a drag on your bottom line.